 ☒ Incorrect Special Item Number

-In order to obtain a GSA Schedule Contract, your products or services must fit within one of the Special Item Numbers (SINs).
+In order to obtain a GSA MAS Contract, your products or services must fit within one of the Special Item Numbers (SINs).
 Your proposal requirements will vary by SIN, so it’s important to select the appropriate SIN(s).

 ☒ Poor Financials